Matrix Decomposition and Applications

-Both the NMF and the ALS approximate the matrix and reconstruct the entries in the matrix with a set of basis vectors.
-The basis in the NMF is composed of vectors with nonnegative elements while the basis in the ALS can have positive or negative values.
-The difference then is that the NMF reconstructs each vector as a positive summation of the basis vectors with a ``relative" small component in the direction of each basis vector.
-Whereas, In the ALS the data is modeled as a linear combination of the basis you can add or subtract vectors as needed and the components in the direction of each basis vector can be large positive values or negative values.
-Therefore, depending on the application one or the other factorization can be utilized to describe the data with different meanings.
+Both NMF and ALS methods approximate a matrix and reconstruct its entries using a set of basis/template vectors.
+The key difference lies in the nature of these basis vectors and how the approximation is carried out.
+The basis in NMF is composed of vectors with nonnegative elements while the basis vectors in ALS can have positive or negative values.
+In NMF, each vector is reconstructed as a nonnegative summation of the basis vectors with ``relatively" small components in the direction of each basis vector.
+In contrast, in the ALS approximation, the data is modeled as a linear combination of the basis vector such that we can add or subtract vectors as needed; and the components in the direction of each basis vector can be large positive values or negative values.
+Therefore, depending on the application, one or the other factorization can be utilized to describe the data with different meanings.

-In the context of a movie recommender system then the rows of $\bW$ represent the feature of the movies and columns of $\bZ$ represent the features of a user.
-In the NMF you can say that a movie is 0.5 comedy, 0.002 action, and 0.09 romantic.
-However, In the ALS you can get combinations such as 4 comedy, -0.05 comedy, and -3 drama, i.e., a positive or negative component on that feature.
+\paragraph{Movie recommender context.} In the context of a movie recommender system, the rows of $\bW$ represent the hidden features of movies, while the columns of $\bZ$ represent the hidden features of users.
+For example, in NMF, a movie might be described as 0.5 comedy, 0.002 action, and 0.09 romantic.
+However, in the ALS approach, we can get combinations such as 4 comedy, $-0.05$ action, and $-3$ drama, indicating positive or negative contributions to each feature.

-The ALS and NMF are similar in the sense that the importance of each basis vector is not in a hierarchical manner.
-Whereas, the key difference between the ALS and the SVD is that, in the SVD, the importance of each vector in the basis is relative to the value of the singular value associated with that vector.
-For the SVD of $\bA=\sum_{i=1}^{r}\sigma_i\bu_i\bv_i^\top$, this usually means that the reconstruction $\sigma_1\bu_1\bv_i^\top$ via the first set of basis vectors dominates and is the most used set to reconstruct data, then the second set, and so on.
-So the basis in the SVD has an implicit hierarchy and that doesn't happen in the ALS or the NMF.
+\paragraph{Implicit hierarchy.} Both ALS and NMF do not rank the importance of each basis vector hierarchically.
+In contrast, singular value decomposition (SVD) ranks the importance of each basis vector based on the corresponding singular value.
+In the SVD representation of $\bA=\sum_{i=1}^{r}\sigma_i\bu_i\bv_i^\top$, this usually means that the reconstruction $\sigma_1\bu_1\bv_1^\top$ via the first set of basis vectors dominates and is the most used set to reconstruct data, followed by the second set, and so on.
+This creates an implicit hierarchy in the SVD basis that doesn't happen in the ALS or the NMF approach.